alexandre-bernier/PSoC-COMM-Driver/README.md

 # PSoC-USBUART-Driver
 Turnkey code for PSoC USBUART component.

-Includes 2 ring buffers for Rx and Tx so we can hold more than the 64 bytes allowed by USBUART.
+Includes 2 FIFO ring buffers for Rx and Tx so we can hold more than the 64 bytes allowed by USBUART.

 Data transmission (Rx and Tx) is handled automatically by interrupts at 2kHz (every 0.5ms).